 WooCommerce vs Shopify short answer – WooCommerce beats Shopify by a small margin in terms of features.
-I use the later when picking shopify vs WordPress.
+If you hired me for web design you will find I use WooCommerce in all my projects.

 When you download the WooCommerce WordPress plugin, you get a whole new world of functionality that Shopify does not have.
 Before we delve into that, let’s compare what they both have in common: